The Tennessean from Nashville, Tennessee (2024)

 Lukens, Birmingham; the lev A. Soenccr, Pittsburgh; Thomas I. Stephenson Mcoa. and the Rev. Herman L.

 Turner.
 Atlanta.
-'Good Jelly' Qualified In Legislature Race The Davidson county Democrats primary board opened offices in the basem*nt of the courthouse yesterday and John Henry (Good jelly) Jones was the first person to be qualified for the Aug.
+'Good Jelly' Qualified In Legislature Race The Davidson county Democrats primary board opened offices in the basement of the courthouse yesterday and John Henry (Good jelly) Jones was the first person to be qualified for the Aug.
 4 election.
 Good Jelly, Negro bootlegger and North Nashville ward politician whose knack for being has become almost legendary.

 -a qualified on a petition subm' by P. McCarver, white roc i contractor, who was defeated ir city council in the last election. the petition contained about 13 names.
 Good Jelly was qualified as a candidate for direct representative to the legislature.
 SALES PART SERVICE Automation Equipment Division times while stopping him in the third round, the champion was not an overwhelming favorite to do it again.